shoestringlab/gadget-ui/README.md

 args.config.menuItemRenderer : custom function that renders elements for the menu of items, optional.

 args.config.model : model for data binding.

-args.lookupList : array of items to use as the source for the autocomplete function of the input, required.

 args.minLength : minimum length of input value to trigger autocomplete, optional, default 0.